negice/FGPguidelines/Guidelines/docs/rangetimeslider/configuration.md

-# Configure the Range Slider Plugin
+# Configure the Range/Time Slider Plugin

 The plugin works with the following mapping services:

 - ESRI Feature
 - ESRI Dynamic
 - ESRI WMS
+- ESRI Image
 - OGC WMS
 - OGC WMS-T
 - OGC WCS

 More information on Web map services can be found [here.](https://www.nrcan.gc.ca/earth-sciences/geomatics/canadas-spatial-data-infrastructure/8902)

+## Definition of Parameters

 To configure this plugin to work with a mapping web service the following parameters are required.